Pascal-J/type-system-j/README.md

 to turn off the type interactions (perhaps to rule out errors) the following comment edit can be applied:

         testf =: [: 3 : 0 ]   NB.           ( 'str';'inCelcius inFaren2') cV_temperature_  each '2&count' v_temperature_ "1 ]

+that edit (and original) also gives the function protection from domain errors if called dyadically.